MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 ### User and computer profiles

 ATA builds a profile for each user and computer in the network.
 In the user profile ATA displays general information, such as group membership, recent logins, and recently accessed resources.
+For a list of group memberships that ATA considers sensitive, see below.

 ![User profile](media/user-profile.png)